seancorfield/dot-clojure/README.md

 * `:expect` -- pulls in the latest stable release of [Expectations](https://github.com/clojure-expectations/expectations)
 * `:bench` -- pulls in the latest stable release of [Criterium](https://github.com/hugoduncan/criterium/) for benchmarking your code
 * `:measure` -- pulls in the latest stable release of [Memory Meter](https://github.com/clojure-goes-fast/clj-memory-meter)
-* `:outdated` -- pulls in the latest stable release of [Depot](https://github.com/Olical/depot) and reports on outdated dependencies
+* `:outdated` -- pulls in and runs the latest stable release of [Depot](https://github.com/Olical/depot) and reports on outdated dependencies

 There are aliases to pull in and start various REPL-related tools:
 * `:nrepl` -- pulls in the latest stable release of [nREPL](https://github.com/nrepl/nREPL) and starts an nREPL server on port 60606; some tooling may not yet be compatible with the standalone nREPL library